[3.8] A LL HoA/Spiders Guardian - 55K armour, 1000 ES on block, millions of Shaper DPS [UE down]

 To reserve life, we use Determination linked with Blood Magic.
 Note that you need a high level blood magic gem in order to use Determination, I recommend using PoB to simulate the mana reservation to find out what level your blood magic support needs to be so that you can use Determination, and leave it at the lowest level possible (the more life you reserve, the more armour you get from your ascendancy).

 Our movement skill is Shield Charge.
-We support it with Faster Attack and Culling Strike.
+We support it with Faster Attacks, and, if you have the gem slot, Culling Strike.
 Note that Culling Strike quality increases the attack speed of Shield Charge.

 In order to spawn our spiders, we need to use Desecrate: